scicloj/kindly-render/README.md

 #### Fallback

 Each multi-method has a `:default` implementation.
 If no viewer is matched in `markdown`, it will fall back to `hiccup-js`.
 If no viewer is matched there, then it will fall back to `hiccup`.
 Fallback only happens in one direction because `hiccup` cannot fall back to `markdown`, but `markdown` can fall back to `hiccup`.
+Markdown is not valid HTML, however it should be noted that hiccup may contain markdown values like `(kind/md "# this is markdown")`, these will be converted to HTML by the hiccup renderer.
 Similarly plain `hiccup` cannot fall back to `hiccup-js`, but hiccup-js can fall back to `hiccup`.

 ### Nested visualizations

 Sometimes visualizations may contain other visualizations.
 For example, we may wish to present a vector containing a chart and a table.
-Data structures (vector, map, set, seq) may contain nest visualizations, and these in turn may contain further nesting.
+Data structures may contain nest visualizations, and these in turn may contain further nesting.

+Nesting kinds are: `:kind/vector`, `:kind/map`, `:kind/set`, `:kind/seq`, `:kind/hiccup` and `:kind/table`.

-Each target multi-method must have a method for `:kind/vector`, `:kind/map`, `:kind/set`, and `:kind/seq` for recursively rendering that calls `walk/render-hiccup-recursively`.
+Each target multi-method must have a method for each nesting kind that calls `walk/render-hiccup-recursively`.

 ### Hiccup